 - The Agencies have engaged the United States Geological Survey (USGS) to conduct a more detailed evaluation of the potential for subsidence in the Mission Creek Subbasin.
-As part of this evaluation, the USGS was provided with groundwater level data in December 2021.
-If this initial evaluation identifies subsidence as a potential issue, the USGS will develop a subsidence monitoring workplan for the Mission Creek Subbasin and conduct ground surface monitoring. - The first 5-year Alternative Plan Update was completed in November 2021 and was submitted to CDWR in December 2021.
-The next 5-year Alternative Plan Update is due to CDWR on January 1, 2027.
+The status of existing benchmarks in the Mission Creek Subbasin was identified along with the locations for three additional benchmarks.
+Construction of the three benchmarks and the first round of measurements will occur early in 2023 following a no-cost amendment to the Joint Funding Agreement with USGS. - The first 5-year Alternative Plan Update was completed in November 2021 and was submitted to the CDWR in December 2021.
+The next 5-year Alternative Plan Update is due to the CDWR on January 1, 2027.
 Future Alternative Plan Updates will evaluate groundwater conditions and the status of PMAs to determine whether the Sustainable Management Criteria and the project and management actions are meeting the sustainability goals of the Mission Creek Subbasin.
 In addition to meeting the SGMA requirements, the Agencies identified some other key areas requiring periodic review including evaluation of demand projections, imported water supply reliability, and update of the groundwater model and model forecasts.